-TRA1 New major estate roads should be designed to allow the use as public transport routes and facilitate the free flow of traffic.
-Development proposals should show how they integrate with other roads and the existing community.
-The sites should be laid out to provide adequate car parking to prevent obstruction of the main routes through development by inappropriate on-street parking.
+TRA1 New major estate roads should be designed to allow the free flow of traffic and development proposals should show how they integrate with other roads and the existing community.
+Measures to prevent obstruction to the route by parked cars should be included.
 New link roads providing access to the main development sites west of Round House Way and Cantley Lane should be provided in the broad locations shown on the Proposals Map.
-TRA2 Developers of land in the area will be expected to make an appropriate and proportional contribution or deliver improvement to the Thickthorn Interchange.
-As applications come forward they will need to demonstrate that they do not prejudice the delivery of the options for improvement under consideration by the local authorities (as published on the GNDP website).
-If a development proposal would prevent delivery of an emerging preferred or identified improvement scheme, then the proposal will need to be supported by appropriately detailed evidence to show that an acceptable alternative junction improvement proposal is deliverable and achievable that meets the requirements of the local authorities and the Highways Agency.
-TRA3 Integration of the village will be improved by the construction of new and enhanced walking and cycling routes between and within neighbourhoods, as required by the Joint Core Strategy.
+Developers of land in the area will be expected to make an appropriate and proportional contribution or deliver improvement to the Thickthorn Interchange.
+Work will need to be underway with the Highway Authority and Highways Agency to show how this will be delivered.
+TRA2 Integration of the village will be improved by the construction of new and enhanced walking and cycling routes between and within neighbourhoods, as required by the Joint Core Strategy.
 These should be incorporated in the major new development sites allocated and connect to the employment areas of the University of East Anglia, Norwich Research Park and Norfolk & Norwich University Hospital.
 A footway/cycleway route must be incorporated into layout designs for land west of Round House Way to connect with the community facilities planned for Round House Park and those located in newer developments (see Proposals Map).
-The concept of 'Walking Neighbourhoods' (10 minutes walking distance or about 800m) must be used in locating new community facilities, including a school, medical centre (if any) and playing fields, and in the provision of public transport.
+The concept of 'Walking Neighbourhoods' (10 minutes walking distance or about 800m) must be used in locating new community facilities, including a school, medical centre and playing fields, and in the provision of public transport.
 A controlled pedestrian crossing of Round House Way will be required.
-TRA4 Street systems in new neighbourhoods must be designed to minimise the use of private cars and accommodate the needs of pedestrians, cyclists and public transport.
+TRA3 Street systems in new neighbourhoods must be designed to minimise the use of private cars and accommodate the needs of pedestrians, cyclists and public transport.
 Wherever possible, shared-use footway/cycleway paths must be included in road designs, especially where these lead to major trip attractors.
 For the convenience of users footway/cycleway routes must be clearly signed with destinations.
 Roads intended for vehicles must be clearly differentiated from footway/cycleway routes.
 8. Proposals Map The Parish's spatial policies for realising its Vision for Cringleford 2026 are shown on the Proposals Map and require a multi-agency approach.
 While some of the mapping is indicative and suggests where circulation routes should run and various facilities could be located, the implementation of the appropriate policies will be the responsibility of the developers.
 However, other elements in the map are definitive and non-negotiable.
 These include the exclusion of residential and commercial development from the valleys of the River Yare and the Thickthorn Stream, the retention of ancient hedgerows, the enhancement of green infrastructure alongside the Norwich Southern Bypass (A47) and the creation of a green gateway on the A11.
 Similarly, the Conservation Area and outlying historic buildings will be preserved.
 9. Sustainability of the Plan A complete Sustainability Appraisal has been carried out on the Plan by the Parish Council using a matrix to compare policies against objectives.
 The results are set out in the Evidence Base.
 The relevant Strategic Environmental Assessment is contained in the Greater Norwich Development Partnership's Joint Core Strategy (Environmental Statement March 2011). ▼ Newmarket Road, morning rush hour